 What happens after you file your FAFSA though?
-Since virtually all schools have some kind of financial aid computer system to help manage their applications, things are going to happen in a fairly defined order.
+Virtually all schools have some kind of financial aid computer system to help manage their applications and certain events are going to happen in a fairly defined order.
 The purpose of this blog is to give you a working idea on what’s happening behind the scenes of a financial aid office, and why it’s happening that way.
 It’s also designed to answer the perennial question, “I thought we had everything completed, why is the financial aid office asking for more information?”

 Step 1—FAFSA is received: Most schools do not begin any processes until such time as you are accepted for Admission.
 Ensure you have given the Admission Office all requested items such as transcripts, ACT scores and essays (if required).